 The Liquidity Provider will enter into a separate revolving credit agreement (a "Liquidity Facility") with the Subordination Agent with respect to the certificates of the Class A Trust and the Class B Trust (the "Class A Liquidity Facility" and "Class B Liquidity Facility", respectively) pursuant to which the Liquidity Provider will make one or more advances ("Interest Drawings") to the Subordination Agent to pay interest on such certificates subject to certain limitations.
 The Liquidity Facility for each of the Class A and Class B Trusts is intended to enhance the likelihood of timely receipt by the certificateholders of such Trust of the interest payable on the certificates of such Trust at the Stated Interest Rate therefor on up to three consecutive semiannual Regular Distribution Dates.
 If interest payment defaults occur which exceed the amount covered by or available under the Liquidity Facility for either the Class A Trust or Class B Trust, the certificateholders of such Trust will bear their allocable share of the deficiencies to the extent that there are no other sources of funds.
-Although Morgan Stanley Senior Funding, Inc. ("MSSF") is the initial Liquidity Provider for each such Trust may differ.
+Although Morgan Stanley Senior Funding, Inc. ("MSSF") is the initial Liquidity Provider for such Trusts, MSSF may be replaced by one or more other entities with respect to such Trusts under certain circumstances.
+Therefore, the Liquidity Provider for each such Trust may differ.
 The Class C certificates will not have the benefit of a liquidity facility.